nathan-adeyemi/Inpatient-Bed-Allocation-Optimization/README.md

 `Functions/`: directory holding all custom functions called in scripts

-`Simulations`: directory holding code for the Minn. psychiatric patient transfer network DES. and accompanying input parameters
+`Simulations/`: directory holding code for the Minn. psychiatric patient transfer network DES. and accompanying input parameters